ans-group/docs.ukfast.co.uk/source/desktop/sharedexchange/outlook2013.md

 # How to Connect to Your Shared Exchange Mailbox Using Microsoft Outlook 2013

-* In order to configure your Shared Exchange mailbox in Microsoft outlook, please follow the below steps
+In order to configure your Shared Exchange mailbox in Microsoft outlook, please follow the below steps;

 Open Microsoft Outlook 2013.
 The first screen you should see should be the screen below.
 Click next to continue.